Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 >>
 >> **regionName**: The name of your region.
 >>
->> > You can leave the 'loadbalancerId' field blank in order to obtain all the pools created inthe region specified.
+>> You can leave the 'loadbalancerId' field blank in order to obtain all the pools created inthe region specified.
->> >
+>>
 >> > [!api]
 >> >
 >> > @api {v1} /cloud GET  /cloud/project/{serviceName}/region/{regionName}/loadbalancing/pool/{poolId}/member
 >> >
->> This call retrieves the pool id.
+>> This call retrieves the member id.
 Fill in the fields with the previously obtained information:
 >>
 >> **serviceName**: The Public Cloud project ID in the form of a 32-character string.
 >>